galunni/encoding-check/README.md

 encoding-check/encoding-finder.perl

-Suggest file encoding for middle european natural languages
+Suggest file encoding for middle european natural languages<br/>
 ===
 This script determines the encoding system used in a file.